In my mind, here’s the perfect way to wake up on a Sunday morning:

 I knew had to get over my childhood toast trauma.
 I decided to approach it like an episode of Iron Chef: I’d been challenged to transform the lowly pain grillé into something mouth-watering, something delectable.
 Was I up to the task?
 Alas, I couldn’t think of anything.
 I was at a loss; I was afraid I’d blow it.
 In fact, I was certain I’d be. . . well, toast.

-But this blog event was called Recipe REMIX, which meant I had carte blanche to change up the dish any way I wanted.
-And who ever said that French Toast has to be fried?
+But wait!
+Who ever said that French Toast has to be fried?
 In fact, it was the preparation method alone that rendered the stuff unpalatable to me; change the method, change the result.
 Eliminating the frying would also result in a lighter, airier product.
 I decided to bake the dish instead, after breaking the bread into smaller bits so they could soak up the liquid ingredients while nestled in a single soufflée dish: a French Toast casserole.

-Working with a fairly standard (egg- and dairy-free, of course) mixture for soaking French toast, I added a few extra touches, such as a splash of berry liqueur or some mixed berries as a reminder of spring, a means to elicit that sunshine I missed so much in the morning.
+Working with a fairly standard (egg- and dairy-free, of course) mixture for soaking French toast, I added a few extra touches, such as a splash of juice or some mixed berries as a reminder of spring, a means to elicit that sunshine I missed so much in the morning.

 As the mixture baked and browned, the bits of bread continued to soak up the batter, expanding and puffing like a male dove preening for a mate.
 It rose up so much, in fact, with such a fluffy and almost mousse-like texture, that I decided to call it “French Toast Soufflé.”